Gadgets powered by Google

 There are many ways for helping us change the lives of people with I/DD and their families.
 You can make donations, sponsor an event or program, volunteer or even donate your talent supporting a specific project.

-The Arc of King County, in collaboration with The Port of Seattle, Alaska Airlines and Transportation Security Administration (TSA), will be hosting it's second Wings for Autism® at Seattle-Tacoma International Airport on September 27th, 2014 from 12:00pm to 4:00pm.
+The Arc of King County, in collaboration with The Port of Seattle, Alaska Airlines and Transportation Security Administration (TSA), hosts Wings for Autism® at Seattle-Tacoma International Airport.

 Wings for Autism®, one of The Arc’s national initiatives, is an airport “rehearsal” specially designed for individuals with autism spectrum disorders, their families and aviation professionals.